-The Commission notes that in this instance, while Members-in-Training have no significant financial attachment and you state that they are not required to pay dues to AAO, they are subject to sanctions.
-In Chamber, the issue was whether members of the American Medical Association who paid dues and were subject to professional sanctions by the AMA, but who had no vote in the governance of the organization, could be considered members for the purposes of the Act.
+8 The Commission notes that in this instance, while Members-in-Training have no are subject to sanctions.
+In Chamber, the issue was whether members of the American Medical no vote in the governance of the organization, could be considered members for the purposes of the Act.
 The Court noted that "[i]t might be thought, that for a professional, placing oneself in such a position [i.e., subject to sanctions] is the most significant organizational attachment."
-69 F.3d at 605 (emphasis in original).
+69